MFE-IM Team

 Pablo Rodriguez-Fernandez

-research scientist, Group Leader
+Principal research scientist, Group Leader MFE-IM

 Pablo RF (he/him, pablorf@mit.edu) works as a research scientist at the MIT PSFC and leads the MFE-IM group.
 Currently, Pablo focuses on the development of the PORTALS framework to enable prediction of tokamak plasmas from first-principles turbulence simulations.
 He collaborates with experimental teams at ASDEX Upgrade, JET and DIII-D tokamaks to validate transport models and build confidence in reactor designs.